mvkara/protobuf-net-fsharp/README.md

 ## Collection Support ##

+**NOTE: This requires a PR to the protobuf-net library to enable custom surrogates.
+Until this is approved this feature branch is a POC only (https://github.com/mgravell/protobuf-net/pull/336)**

 When using Protobuf-net with F# there are some issues when using collections:

 - By default only the standard .NET collections are supported.
 F# collections (not being OO based) don't work by default.